hetal81/Extension-get-started/create-extension.md

 * You've installed [Git](https://git-scm.com/downloads).
 * You've installed [Redis](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/).[optional]

-## Installation of FDK CLI
+## 1. Installation of FDK-CLI

-FDK-CLI is a command-line interface tool to simplify the theme and extension development process.
-For more information,read [fdk-cli](https://github.com/gofynd/fdk-cli).
+FDK-CLI is a command-line interface tool to simplify the development process of themes and extensions.
+It optimizes the development workflow by offering key commands for creating, testing, and launching projects efficiently.
+For more information, read [FDK-CLI](https://github.com/gofynd/fdk-cli).

 - To install the latest version of FDK-CLI, run the following command in your terminal:
 ```bash
 npm install -g @gofynd/fdk-cli
 ```

-- Check if `fdk-cli` is successfully installed by running this command:
+- To Check `fdk-cli` is successfully installed, run this command in your terminal:
 ```bash
 fdk --version
 ```

-If installed successfully, it will return the version:
+- If successfully installed, it will return the version:

 ![cli_version](https://cdn.pixelbin.io/v2/himanshu01010/original/Extension-build/fdk_install_version_v2.png)

 :::tip
-Refer lists of available commands and their descriptions, use `fdk --help`.
+To see list of available commands and their descriptions, use `fdk --help`.
 :::

-## Generate starter code for extension
+## 2. Generate the starter code for extension

-Follow below steps in FDK CLI to generate your extension's starter code:
+Steps to generate your extension's starter code using FDK CLI:

 1. Login to FDK-CLI using command below: